Hospital stocks fall after talk of health bill revival

 NEW YORK (Reuters) - Shares of U.S. hospital operators dropped on Tuesday as Republicans sought to revive plans to dismantle the Affordable Care Act that has benefited the companies.

-Shares of HCA Holdings, the largest publicly traded hospital operator, fell 3.2 percent, while Tenet Healthcare was off 4.8 percent and Community Health Systems dropped 6.3 percent.
+Shares of HCA Holdings (HCA.N), the largest publicly traded hospital operator, fell 3.2 percent, while Tenet Healthcare (THC.N) was off 4.8 percent and Community Health Systems (CYH.N) dropped 6.3 percent.

 Top White House officials met moderate and conservative Republicans in the U.S. House of Representatives on Monday in an effort to revive a plan to repeal and replace the 2010 health law, commonly called Obamacare.